anasigbaria/PrometheusInstallerScript/README.md

 # PrometheusInstallerScript
+			--a script to install prometheus--
+#first make the script executable:
+sudo cmod 777 PrometheusInstaller.sh

-			--a script to install prometheus-- run the script as sudo sudo ./PrometheusInstaller.sh
+# then run the script as sudo
+sudo ./PrometheusInstaller.sh